radiantlogic-v8/documentation-new/documentation/azure-cloud-installation-guide/installation.md

 Templates are available for Ubuntu 18.04 LTS, Red Hat Enterprise Linux 7.5, CentOS 7.6, or Windows Server 2016 as the host operating system.

+>[!warning]
-><span style="color:red">**IMPORTANT NOTES – the templates provided by Radiant Logic install an approved and supported RadiantOne Azure architecture.
+>The templates provided by Radiant Logic install an approved and supported RadiantOne Azure architecture.
 This is to ensure that RadiantOne is deployed on a certified architecture.
-If the provided templates do not meet your needs, please contact support@radiantlogic.com and they will work with your Radiant Logic Account Manager to assess the required professional services needed (if any) to alter the default templates.**
+If the provided templates do not meet your needs, please contact support@radiantlogic.com and they will work with your Radiant Logic Account Manager to assess the required professional services needed (if any) to alter the default templates.

+>[!warning]
-><span style="color:red">**If you deploy a customized architecture without using the certified templates, the Radiant Logic support team might be unable to resolve problems in a timely manner.
-This can result in additional consultation fees imposed on the customer related to the time required to assess and certify the custom deployment.**
+>If you deploy a customized architecture without using the certified templates, the Radiant Logic support team might be unable to resolve problems in a timely manner.
+This can result in additional consultation fees imposed on the customer related to the time required to assess and certify the custom deployment.

 All templates install and configure one [load balancer](#load-balancer) and a remote desktop gateway/jumpbox for secure administrative access.
 A high-level diagram for a three-node cluster deployment is shown below.